Our Policy Approach

 - Launched AlbertaBETTER podcast, a bi-weekly look at Alberta’s big challenges and opportunities

 - Launched Skilled by Design: A Blueprint for Alberta’s Future Workforce Task Force report

 - Completed several Task Forces, including Future Training & Skills, Resource Development in Low Carbon Future, and UNDRIP

-- Launched The Outlook, a quarterly economic snapshot of Alberta’s economy
+- Launched the Alberta Snapshot, a quarterly economic snapshot of Alberta’s economy

 - Struck BCA Sector Tables to provide insight and advice to the Premier’s Economic Recovery Council amid COVID.
 Several of the table’s recommendations have been implemented including the federal cattle set aside program